whary318/Mobile-Apps/README.md

 # Ice-Cream-Apps
-Mobile Course: IOS and Andriod apps
+Mobile Course: Two Andriod apps each done in Java and Kotlin respectivly.
+Both apps were made in Anderiod Studio.